seul14/java.scanner/README.md

 <details>
 <summary><h3>Scanner Project 🚩</h3></summary>
-Part I: Imagine you are a statistician.
-You should ask the user how many numbers they are going to enter.
+  <b>Part I:</b> Imagine you are a statistician.
+You should ask the user how many numbers they are going to
+enter.
 Then, you should proceed to accept this many integers.
 Once you have accepted all of the integers, find the sum and mean.
 Print these values for the user.

-Part II: Rumor has it that George Lucas may use a “formula” to create all of those strange sounding names you see in the Star Wars movies (Jar Jar Binks, ObiWan, etc.)
+  <b>Part II:</b> Rumor has it that George Lucas may use a “formula” to create all of those strange sounding
+names you see in the Star Wars movies (Jar Jar Binks, ObiWan, etc.)
 Write a program that allows users to see what their Star Wars name might be according to the suggested “formula”, follow the steps below.